R1nge/Suika/Assets/Readme.md

             watermelon 260x260 3.25 scale

 //TODO:
-//Suika drop chance
 //Change music with suika change
 //Shake?
 Or spin
-//Skins
+//Mods support:
+(change music and suika images) (Parse title, preview image, skins) (change drop chance)

+//Container is actually a jar, that can be closed when spinning??
+//Save jars as a highscore/record, add ability to view them
 //UI:
 //Leader board (local)
 //Evolution line

-//Container is actually a jar, that can be closed when spinning??
-//Save jars as a highscore/record, add ability to view them